 Tarragon, Ginger, Peppermint, Juniper, Fennel, Lemongrass, Anise, Patchouli.

-I have also used DiGize for the little ones and they feel comforted too ^_^
+I have also applied DiGize essential oil for the little ones and they feel comforted too ^_^

 (If you’d like to order DiGize or the Premium Essential Kit (12 x 5 ml bottles of essential oils, click here to purchase the Premium Essential Kit, which contains 12 everyday essential oils + a portable aromatherapy diffuser).